amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 There are certain precedence rules.
 Logical operators have strict-evaluation short-circuiting behaviour.
 The unary negation operators coerces its argument to either 1 or 0.

+Ex2-2 notes -- this is reasonably easy but a bit quirky.
+There are quite a few edge cases in this, so I'm not 100% sure that I got it right, but I think the general strategy (replace logical AND with repeated if-conditions) is correct.